neurogenomics/MotifPeeker/README.md

   reduce runtime, but it is very memory-intensive, consuming upwards of 10GB of RAM per thread.
 Memory starvation can greatly slow the process, so set `workers` with caution.
-- `denovo_motifs`: The number of motifs to discover per sequence group exponentially increases runtime.
+- `motif_discovery_count`: The number of motifs to discover per sequence group exponentially increases runtime.
 We recommend no more than 5 motifs to make a meaningful inference.
-- `trim_seq_width`: Trimming sequences before running de-novo motif discovery can significantly reduce the search space.
+- `trim_seq_width`: Trimming sequences before running motif discovery can significantly reduce the search space.
 Sequence length can exponentially increase runtime.
-We recommend running the script with `denovo_motif_discovery = FALSE` and studying the motif-summit distance distribution under general metrics to find the sequence length that captures most motifs.
+We recommend running the script with `motif_discovery = FALSE` and studying the motif-summit distance distribution under general metrics to find the sequence length that captures most motifs.
 A good starting point is 150 but it can be reduced further if appropriate.

 </details>